Yangyang Memil Makguksu

 The Bottom Line

 Yangyang Memil Makguksu is the kind of place that makes Seoul's food scene function at a level that cities like New York, where even Le Bernardin or Atomix exist in a different economic register, cannot fully replicate.
 A Michelin-recognised specialist at ₩ pricing, easy to walk into, focused on a single cuisine category it has clearly mastered.
-Book it on a warm day, go back on a weekday, and order past the obvious first choice.
+Book it on a warm day, go back on a weekday, order past the obvious first choice.

 How It Compares